Working Paper · v19 · July 2026 · DOI 10.5281/zenodo.21268135

 Abstract

-Transmutarianism evaluates moral work based on transmutation ratios: the relationship between what an agent absorbs (receives) and what they emit (provide to others) across hierarchically-weighted human need dimensions.
+Transmutarianism evaluates moral work from transmutation: the relationship between what an agent absorbs (receives) and what it emits (provides to others) across hierarchically-weighted human need dimensions.
 Unlike consequentialist frameworks that treat agents symmetrically, Transmutarianism accounts for differential starting conditions.
+The framework's foundation is a declared taxonomy of human need dimensions; Maslow's hierarchy is its default implementation, and comparative human-needs frameworks (Max-Neef, Doyal and Gough) substitute without changing the functional.

-The framework operates as moral accounting: it measures the flow of relational value using economic mechanisms while leaving questions of moral worth to cultures, religions, and individual communities.
-The Conduit, the agent at origin point who passes through exactly what they receive, establishes the morally neutral baseline from which all transmutation is measured.
+The framework operates as moral accounting with declared normative parameters: it measures flows of relational value using economic mechanisms, declares the weights and standards that make each placement normative, and leaves questions of moral worth to cultures, religions, and individual communities.
+The Conduit, the agent at the origin who passes through exactly what they receive, establishes the morally neutral baseline from which all transmutation is measured.
 Because deterministic passthrough is the default, the framework emphasizes systemic intervention over individual moral exhortation: designing environments where neutral processing produces net positive flows.

 Key Constructs